Michael Koenen: Atlanta Falcons

 For the 2007 season, Koenen returned solely as the Falcons' punter; the club signed Billy Cundiff to handle the other kicking duties.
 Cundiff was released before the season; Matt Prater was signed but also released after a short while, and the placekicking was again done by Andersen.

 A restricted free agent in the 2008 offseason, Koenen was tendered a one-year, $1.417 million contract by the Falcons.
 He re-signed on April 14.

 A free agent in the 2009 offseason, the Falcons placed the franchise tag on Koenen on February 9.
 He signed the one-year, $2.48 million tender offer on February 13.

 Tampa Bay Buccaneers

 Koenen was signed by the Tampa Bay Buccaneers to a six-year, $19.5-million contract on July 29, 2011.
+He was released at the end of the preseason in September 2015.

-Koenen was released at the end of the preseason in September 2015.
+An attempt to return to the NFL in 2016 was aborted due to complications from colitis that he claims was contracted after drinking contaminated water in Tampa.
+At one point, he lost 44 pounds following a clostridioides difficile infection.